Safety & Equity at UWO

 Role of the Facilitator

 Informal resolution or settlement processes are managed by facilitators, who may not have a conflict of interest or bias in favor of or against complainants or respondents generally or regarding the specific Parties in the matter.
-The Title IX Coordinator or a Deputy may serve as the facilitator, subject to these restrictions.
+The Title IX Coordinator or their designee may serve as the facilitator, subject to these restrictions.

 All facilitators must have training in the definition of sexual harassment under 34 C.F.R. § 106.30(a), the scope of the institution’s education program or activity, how to conduct informal resolution processes, and how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, or bias.